MikeInnes/blog/_drafts/vocab.md

 [^words]: COCA contains some interesting redundant words, like *greediness* (more usually just *greed*), *cohabitate* (*cohabit*) and *complicitous* (*complicit*).
 It includes compounds like *youthful-looking* that are unusual but don't need to be learned separately from their parts, and treats some spelling variants like *bazar* and *bazaar* separately.
 These are removed for the test.

 Possibly the best-known existing test is [testyourvocab.com](http://testyourvocab.com) (TYV), which may give slightly lower scores than this one.
-Although there are differences in method, probably far more significant is the underlying data used, which in TYV's case is over a decade old.
+Although there are differences in method, probably far more significant is the underlying data used.
+TYV's, drawn from the British National Corpus, is over a decade old.
 Because we use a larger and more modern lexicon, we can detect more of your hard-earned words.

 Languages change.
 The Oxford English Dictionary added [1400 new entries](https://public.oed.com/updates/) just in the first quarter of 2021.
 A corpus drawn from the internet, rather than stuffy 20<sup>th</sup> century news and literature, has less Queen’s English and more memespeak.
-The [data we use](https://www.wordfrequency.info) includes neologisms (like _blog_), some homonyms (_mean_ as in *intend*, *average* and *unkind*)[^homo] and hyphenations (like _co-founder_).
+[Our data source](https://www.wordfrequency.info) includes neologisms (like _blog_), some homonyms (_mean_ as in *intend*, *average* and *unkind*),[^homo] hyphenations (like _co-founder_) and some fandom terms like *turbolift* (from "Star Wars").
 So TYV’s [hardest words](http://testyourvocab.com/hard) are more obscure than those from the newer list, even though the latter has more entries overall.

 [^homo]: A limitation of the COCA dataset is that it only includes homonyms in different parts of speech (verb, noun and adjective in the case of *mean*).
 There is only one *bank* listed, even though riversides and financial institutions get separate entries in the dictionary.
 This will lead to some underestimation in the test.